Layers of Mesopotamia

 THREE MYSTIQUE CITIES OF MESOPOTAMIA

-The ancient city of Diyarbakır hosted numerous civilizations, encompassing a wide range of cultures and beliefs where the sounds of “ezan” (Islamic call for prayer) mixed with those of the bells.
-The richness of the city’s culture will make you dizzy!
+The ancient city of Diyarbakır hosted numerous civilizations, encompassing a wide range of cultures and beliefs where the sounds of the ezan mixed with those of church bells.
+The richness of the city’s culture will make you dizzy.

-Diyarbakır (also called Amid, Amida, Agusta, Diyarbekir) greets its visitors with the Castle of Diyarbakır, which has been nominated for UNESCO’s world heritage list.
-The castle is surrounded by the centuries old Gardens of Hevsel, tales of which have been told in Ottoman, Seltchuk and Asurian sources.
-The bastion of Keçi, built by the Romans in the 10th century is one of the oldest and most glorious additions to the castle architecture residing over the Gardens of Hevsel.
+Diyarbakır, also called Amid, Amida, Agusta and Diyarbekir, greets its visitors with the Castle of Diyarbakır, listed as a UNESCO World Heritage Site.
+The castle is surrounded by the centuries old Hevsel Gardens, referenced in Ottoman, Seljuk and Assyrian sources.
+The Keçi Bastion, built by the Romans, is one of the oldest and most impressive additions to the fortifications overlooking the fertile plains.

 MARDIN: THE MAGIC CITY OF BELIEFS AND LANGUAGES